INSULATION SERVICES IN WELLINGTON AND AUCKLAND

 Healthy Home Standards Inspection Pricing, T&Cs

-The cost of the Healthy Homes Standards inspection and the initial report is $110.
-The subsequence update for non-compliant items will occur an additional administration charge of $50 for digital submission of evidence or $75 for site revisit.
-The administration charge can be waived if the remedial jobs, including insulation, heat pump, extraction fans, was completed by Total House.
-For instances where Total House cannot perform the remedial work, such as plumbing, building works, the admin fee will apply.
+The cost of the Healthy Homes Standards inspection and the initial report is $135 (GST excl).
+The re-visit charge is $50 and only applies for insulation re-inspection.
+It can be waived if the insulation job is completed by Total House.
+For instances where Total House cannot perform the remedial work, such as plumbing, fan extractors and heat pumps – digital evidence can be submitted and the final full compliance report will be emailed to you at no extra cost.
 All prices are GST exclusive.

 You know… do it once, do it right.